June 25, 2013

 The 49ers return four starters from last year's team that won two tournament titles and placed second at the Big West Championship.
 Rochelle Chan is the lone senior that will lead the 49ers along with junior Chaewon Park (Honorable Mention All-Big West) and sophomores Shawnee Martinez (Second Team All-Big West) and Kassidy Teare.

 - Sport Links

 - Media Guides

-The No. 1 seeded Long Beach State women's golf team travels to Hawai'i for the Big West...
+The Long Beach State women's golf team completed day one of the Big West Conference Championship ...

 Women's Golf Set To Play At Big West Conference...04/22/2017 - W. Golf

 Long Beach State makes the short drive out to the Inland Empire for the Big West Conference Women...

 LBSU Places 17th, Tygret Ties For 49th At...04/11/2017 - W. Golf

 Long Beach State recorded a team best 301 in Tuesday's final round of the Silverado Showdown to...

 Haley Tygret Tied For 34th After Two Rounds In ...04/10/2017 - W. Golf